esrg-knights/FantasyCourtWebsite/fantasycourt.nl/content/programma_2025/activiteiten/toernooiregels/_index.en.md

 ## 1. Safety rules
 &nbsp;
 * It is forbidden to stab with a LARP sword.
-* It is not permitted to strike the head or neck, and these are not considered valid hit locations.
+* It is not permitted to strike the head, neck, or genitals, and these are not considered valid hit locations.
-* Physical contact is forbidden under any circumstances.
-You may only strike your opponent with a LARP sword.
+* Physical contact between people is forbidden under any circumstances.
 * Take care not to strike with full or excessive force.
 * It is not permitted to run or charge towards your opponent in a duel.
 * Shield-bashing is not allowed.
-(You may only strike your opponent with a LARP sword.)
+(You may only strike your opponent with a LARP sword during the tournament.)
-* Although these are valid hit locations, please be exceptionally cautious about strikes to the crotch, chest, or wrists.
+* Although these are valid hit locations, please be exceptionally cautious about strikes to the chest or wrists.
-* Over-hand and under-hand strikes are both permitted, but again, please be sure to avoid strikes to the head and be careful about striking the crotch.
+* Over-hand and under-hand strikes are both permitted, but again, please be sure to avoid strikes to the head and crotch.
 ## 2. The duel
 &nbsp;
 * Duels take place on the tournament field.
 If a participant exits the field during a duel, the opponent scores one point.